 I have a Bachelor of Science (Honours), Master of Science, and a PhD, all in mathematical statistics from the University of Melbourne.
 I am an active member and a past president of the Australasian Region of the International Biometric Society.
 I am an Accredited Statistician (AStat) of the Statistical Society of Australia

-My collaborative research, much of which has arisen from consulting, has been in many fields, including animal reproduction, plant pathology, cardiac electrophysiology, dentistry, nursing, water use, compost science, ecology, entomology, veterinary science, and neurology.
+My collaborative research, much of which has arisen from consulting, has been in many fields, including animal reproduction, lung diseases, plant pathology, cardiac electrophysiology, dentistry, nursing, water use, compost science, ecology, entomology, veterinary science, and neurology.

 I have previously taught both undergraduate and Masters level courses.
 For a couple of years I taught the subject “Thinking and Reasoning with Data” to Master of Science students.
 Prior to that I developed and taught the subject “Experimental Design / Statistical Methods” to students studying agriculture, forestry, and related disciplines.